David C. Spray, Ph.D.

 Representative recent publications (for Pubmed records, see D. Spray)

-Dermietzel, R. and Spray, D.C.
+- Dermietzel, R. and Spray, D.C.
 (Eds) (2012) Electrical synapses: From the lab to the clinic.
-Brain Research Reviews Special Issue, in press.
+Brain Research Reviews Special Issue.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.